wizzat/wizzat.py/README.md

 - swallow: Swallow an exception.
 Mostly used to replace try/except/pass blocks.

 pghelper:
 - execute: Executes a SQL command against a particular psycopg2 connection.
-Iteration over the result set is supported.
+Iteration over the result set is not supported.
 - fetch\_result\_rows: Executes a SQL command and reads the entire result set into memory immediately.
+Trades memory for the ability to immediately execute another query.
+- iter\_result\_rows: Executes a SQL command for iteration.
+Ideal for keeping the memory footprint low.
 - set\_sql\_log\_func: Calls the supplied function with raw SQL for every SQL query executed.
 - relation\_info: Obtains the relation info for the named relname/relkind for the current database
 - table\_exists: Convenience alias for relation\_info(table\_name, 'r')